OanhT04/Distributed-Systems-Home-Listings-Search/README.md

    python app_server.py --host <127.0.0.1>  --port <APP_PORT>  --data-host <127.0.0.1> --data-port <DATA_PORT>
    python client.py --127.0.0.1 --port <APP_PORT>
 ```
-use 127.0.0.1 as host for all which is also default...
+Must use 127.0.0.1 as host for all which is also default...

 #### example: